aaaandrea/ExchangerRanger/README.md

 The app was built using Ruby on Rails on the back end with a postgreSQL database.
 Backend structure is RESTful and all the data requests use Fetch and are fulfilled with a JSON API.
 Associations are used to prefetch data in order to minimize SQL queries to the database.

 ### Frontend
-The React Native overall using the Redux cycle enabled us to have smooth transitioning between the necessary components.
-The React store allowed reliable state transfers between component changes, and communicating with the backend.
+The app is built with a React Native frontend utilizing the Redux cycle.
+This enabled us to have smooth transitioning between the necessary components.
+The React store allowed for a reliable transfer of state between components, and communicating the necessary requests to the backend.
 We chose React Native as a reliable frontend, in part for it's use of fetch requests over AJAX requests used in React.js.
 The fetch function, which you can see demonstrated in the Technologies & Technical Challenges section of this document, provides an elegant API in the window scope in order to handle JavaScript promises and request headers more explicitly.

 ## Languages and Frameworks
   * [Ruby on Rails](http://rubyonrails.org/)